-44.2.
 The OPTC Maintenance Agreement and the Town Centre Management Statement have the effect of arrangements under section 22 of the Management Act and charges to Owners and Occupiers of a Lot may be made on a user-pays basis under those arrangements and as specified and determined by the OPTC Maintenance Agreement and the Town Centre Management Statement.

-45. PUBLICLY ACCESSIBLE AREAS MANAGEMENT PLAN
+45. PUBLICLY ACCESSIBLE AREAS EVENTS AND ACTIVITIES MANAGEMENT PLAN

-- 45.1.
-The Community Association and each Owner and Occupier of a Lot must comply with the terms of the PAAMP. - 45.2.
-The Community Association and each Owner and Occupier of a Lot must comply with the directions of the Town Centre Management Committee regarding the use of the areas identified in the PAAMP as being publicly accessible. - 45.3.
-This by-law 45 cannot be amended without the consent of Council.
+- The Community Association and each Owner and Occupier of a Lot must comply with the terms of the PAAMP EAAMP. - The Community Association and each Owner and Occupier of a Lot must comply with the directions of the Town Centre Management Committee regarding the use of the areas identified in the PAAMPEAAMP as being publicly accessible.